 PRICE ENTRY: 118 mxn general admission, 88 mxn Mexicans and permanent residents.
 The Sundays the entrance of INAH is free for Mexicans and permanent residents.
 Access to archaeological zones is free every day to children under 13 years, students, teachers and senior citizens with valid credentials.

 HOW TO GET IN PUBLIC TRANSPORTATION?
-From Piste and Valladolid depart collectives that leave you at the entrance of the federal highway 180, just 1 kilometer from the entrance to the caves.
+Buses leave from Piste and Valladolid that leave you at the entrance of federal highway 180, just 1 kilometer from the entrance to the caves.

 - Offers on flights international and national ..

 - Finance your flight with a signal and the rest pay in comfortable installments before the departure date of the flight with Vuelify.